Want to keep your mind as sharp as possible? Tend to your belly.

 By choosing the right foods, you can promote healthier blood vessels and prevent inflammation, which has been linked to cognitive decline.

-Here’s a list of 10 foods to include in your diet to keep your thinker thinking properly:
+10 foods that’ll keep your thinker thinking properly:

 Cherries, blueberries and strawberries provide antioxidants to promote better blood flow and protect brain tissues.
 Studies show they improve memory and decrease the risk of dementia.
 Aim to include at least one cup of berries in your diet each day.